-The Recording Studio houses a Pro Tools H.D. system, microphone locker, and other recording accessories.
-The studio's primary purpose is to serve the academic and creative needs of students currently enrolled in the Music Technology program at Sheridan College and record college ensembles when needed.
+The Recording Studio houses a Pro Tools HD system, microphone locker, and other recording accessories.
+Its primary purpose is to serve the academic and creative needs of students currently enrolled in the Music Technology program at Sheridan College and record college ensembles when needed.

 Students must complete MUSC 2430 Intermediate Music Technology with a 75% or better grade before being eligible to use the studio.
-Alums of the program, with permission, may utilize the facilities when not in use by currently enrolled students.
+With permission, program alumni may utilize the facilities when not in use by currently enrolled students.
 General students and non-students may not book studio time.
 They may gain access, however, through participation in the recording projects of currently enrolled music technology students, approved projects of music technology alums, or departmental projects.